yjmd2222/automatic-attendance/README.md

 Install the Chrome extension [Screen QR Reader](https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln).

-Fill out the template `info-template.py` with your Kakao login information.
+Fill out the template `info-template.py` with your Kakao login information and the zoom link without the `#success`.
 Rename the file to `info.py`

 Enter a Zoom conference.